Engee documentation

 parse(::Type{Platform}, triplet::AbstractString)

-Parses a string platform triplet back into a Platform object.
+Analyzes the platform string triplet back into the 'Platform` object.

 parse(type, str; base)

-Parse a string as a number.
-For Integer types, a base can be specified (the default is 10).
+Analyzes a string as a number.
+The base can be set for the Integer types (the default value is 10).
 For floating-point types, the string is parsed as a decimal floating-point number.
-Complex types are parsed from decimal strings of the form "R±Iim" as a Complex(R,I) of the requested type; "i" or "j" can also be used instead of "im", and "R" or "Iim" are also permitted.
-If the string does not contain a valid number, an error is raised.
+The Complex types are analyzed from decimal strings of the form "R±Iim" as Complex(R,I) of the requested type; "i" or "j" can also be used instead of "im".
+In addition, "R" or "Iim" is allowed.
+If the string does not contain a valid number, an error occurs.

 Compatibility: Julia 1.1